WeCanCodeIT/columbus-2018-summer/week-4/README.md

 *   Students will use the concept of Inheritance to develop relationships and hierarchies between classes
 *   Students will be able to define APIE
 *   Students will test drive objects made through Inheritance
-*   Students will be able to define APIE by the end of the week

 ### Activities